pgmorales76/codecademy/computer_science/loops/carlys_clippers/README.md

 After leaving Carly's, you're gonna [walk in, to the party, like you're walkin onto a yacht](https://www.youtube.com/watch?v=j13oJajXx0M)!🤣

+Carly will be happy, for you, but, she'll think, "You're so . . . !"🤣

 I hope you find this project interesting.

 Let me know, what you think.